-Our revenue comprises rental revenue, management fee revenue, gain on sale of container portfolios and finance lease income.
+Our revenue comprises rental revenue, management fee revenue, gain on sale of equipment portfolios and finance lease income.

 Rental Revenue.
-We generate rental revenue by leasing our owned containers and railcars to container shipping lines and railroad companies, respectively.
-Approximately 98% of our rental revenue is derived from rental of containers.
-Container rental revenue comprises monthly lease payments due under the lease agreements together with payments for other charges set forth in the leases, such as handling fees, drop-off charges and repair charges.
+We generate rental revenue by leasing our owned equipment primarily to container shipping lines.
+Approximately 96% of our rental revenue is derived from rental of equipment.
+Equipment rental revenue comprises monthly lease payments due under the lease agreements together with payments for other charges set forth in the leases, such as handling fees, drop-off charges and repair charges.

 Management Fee Revenue.
-Management fee revenue is generated by our management services, which include the leasing, re-leasing, repair, repositioning, storage and disposition of containers.
-We provide these management services pursuant to management agreements with container investors that purchase portfolios of containers from us.
-Under these agreements, which have multiple year terms, we earn fees for the management of the containers and a commission, or a managed units' sales fee, upon disposition of containers under management.
-Our management fees are calculated as a percentage of net operating income for each managed container, which is calculated as the lease payment and any other revenue attributable to a specific container owned by the container investor under a lease, minus operating expenses related to the container, excluding the container investor's depreciation and financing expense.
+Management fee revenue is generated by our management services, which include the leasing, re-leasing, repair, repositioning, storage and disposition of equipment.
+We provide these management services pursuant to management agreements with third-party investors that purchase portfolios of equipment from us.
+Under these agreements, which have multiple year terms, we earn fees for the management of the equipment and a commission, or a managed units' sales fee, upon disposition of equipment under management.
+Our management fees are calculated as a percentage of net operating income for each managed unit, which is calculated as the lease payment and any other revenue attributable to a specific unit owned by the third-party investor under a lease, minus operating expenses related to the unit, excluding the third-party investor's depreciation and financing expense.
 The management fee percentage varies based upon the type of lease and the terms of the management agreement.
 Management fee percentages for long-term leases are generally lower than management fee percentages for short-term leases because less management time is required to manage long-term leases.
 Managed units' sales fees are equal to a fixed dollar amount or based upon a percentage of the sales price.

-Gain on Sale of Container Portfolios.
-Gain on sale of container portfolios is generated when we sell containers, most of which are on lease at the time of sale, to container investors.
-Historically, we have entered into management agreements with container investors to manage portfolios of containers that we have sold to them.
-The amount of revenue we recognize on these sales of containers is equal to the difference between the cash we receive from container investors and the net book value of the containers sold.
-We rely upon our borrowing capacity under our credit facilities for the flexibility to hold containers until we sell them to container investors.
-We have historically been able to sell leased containers to container investors at a gain, and we have typically recognized higher revenue from gain on sale of container portfolios in periods of rising container prices.
-Because we enter into firm purchase orders for containers before we find lessees for the containers, there is a risk that the time necessary to lease these containers may be longer than we anticipate or that the price that container investors are willing to pay for portfolios of containers may decline before we take delivery.
+Gain on Sale of Equipment Portfolios.
+Gain on sale of equipment portfolios is generated when we sell equipment, most of which are on lease at the time of sale, to third-party investors.
+Historically, we have entered into management agreements with third-party investors to manage portfolios of equipment that we have sold to them.
+The amount of revenue we recognize on these sales of equipment is equal to the difference between the cash we receive from third-party investors and the net book value of the equipment sold.
+We rely upon our borrowing capacity under our credit facilities for the flexibility to hold equipment until we sell them to third-party investors.
+We have historically been able to sell leased equipment to third-party investors at a gain, and we have typically recognized higher revenue from gain on sale of equipment portfolios in periods of rising equipment prices.
+Because we enter into firm purchase orders for equipment before we find lessees for the equipment, there is a risk that the time necessary to lease the equipment may be longer than we anticipate or that the price that third-party investors are willing to pay for portfolios of equipment may decline before we take delivery.

 Finance Lease Income.
 A small percentage of our total fleet is subject to finance leases.
 Under a finance lease, the lessee's payment consists of principal and interest components.
 The interest component is recognized as finance lease income.
-Lessees under our finance leases have the substantive risks and rewards of container ownership and may have the option to purchase the containers at the end of the lease term for a nominal amount.
+Lessees under our finance leases have the substantive risks and rewards of equipment ownership and may have the option to purchase the equipment at the end of the lease term for a nominal amount.